 }

-After receiving the initialize result, send an initialized notification to complete the handshake:
+After receiving the initialize result, send a canonical notifications/initialized notification to complete the handshake.
+The server also accepts the older initialized alias for compatibility:

 {